-We use lactulose vaginally for many variations of vaginal dysbiosis, such as bacterial vaginosis (BV), to selectively promote the growth of protective lactobacilli species.
+We use lactulose vaginally for various forms of vaginal dysbiosis, including bacterial vaginosis (BV), to selectively promote the growth of protective lactobacillus species.

-We use lactulose to boost a protective vaginal microbiome because lactobacilli species love it, but they are not the only ones.
+We use vaginal lactulose to boost a protective lactobacilli species, which are strong fermenters of lactulose.
+Lactobacilli ferment lactulose and turn it into lactic acid.
+But they are not the only ones.

-Thus, with some bacterial profiles, we tend to avoid lactulose as it can make infections worse by feeding certain pathogens.
+Thus, with certain bacterial profiles, we tend to avoid lactulose, as it can exacerbate infections by feeding specific pathogens or disruptive bacteria.

-Using lactulose to boost lactobacilli species is a good strategy in bacterial vaginosis, but not aerobic vaginitis (AV), if you are prone to urinary tract infections or if your microbiome report contains large amounts of any of these listed bacteria.
+Using lactulose to boost lactobacilli species is a good strategy in bacterial vaginosis, but not aerobic vaginitis (AV), or if you are prone to urinary tract infections (UTIs) or if your microbiome report contains large amounts of any of the bacteria listed below.

-When collectively, any of the bacteria listed below make up more than 10-20% of the total vaginal microbiome, it is recommended to avoid lactulose vaginally.
+When collectively, any of the bacteria listed below make up more than 10-20% of the total vaginal microbiome (except lactobacilli, which we want to maintain), it is recommended to avoid lactulose vaginally.
 If any of these microbes are present in any number, consider your use of lactulose carefully.

 If you have a history of urinary tract infections, it may also be best to avoid vaginal lactulose in case you inadvertently feed your UTI-causing pathogens in the nearby urethra.
 This doesn’t always happen, but vaginal lactulose can trigger a UTI if the conditions are favourable.